dwilliams/dwilliams.github.io/posts/posting-from-solaris-7-on-sun-ultra-1-creator.rst

 ..
 Make sure to get some pictures of the system, both open and in-situ.

-Here's some pictures of the computer:
+Here's some more pictures of the computer:

-.. thumbnail:: ../../galleries/OleRadioSwitch/amp-and-switch-brd.png
+.. thumbnail:: ../../galleries/Ultra1/ultra1_top_view_running_configuration.jpg